Uma-Mahesvari/Data-Analytics/README.md

-# Data Analytics Learning Journey Repository
+# Data Analytics Learning Journey

 **Description:**
 Welcome to my GitHub repository dedicated to documenting and showcasing my ongoing roadmap in learning data analytics.
 This repository serves as a dynamic record of my exploration into the realm of data analytics, featuring a comprehensive learning path that includes proficiency in Excel, Python, SQL, Power BI, and Tableau.